 Bond can record and play back any function that your remote can control.
 Usually that includes light dimming and fan speed.

-Once your ceiling fan is connected to Bond, its easy to setup voice control with Amazon Alexa.
+Once your ceiling fan is connected to Bond, it’s easy to setup voice control with Amazon Alexa or Google Assistant.

 Bond can be placed pretty much anywhere in your home.
 The RF signal used by most ceiling fans easily goes through standard walls and has a range of roughly 40 feet.
 It also needs to be within WiFi range of your home router.

-Bond may seem expensive (check current price) at first, but it can be used with up to six devices right now.
-Also, its mostly being marketed as a ceiling fan controller, but its not actually limited to just ceiling fans.
+Also, its mostly being marketed as a ceiling fan controller, but its not limited to only ceiling fans.
 It can control any device that uses an RF signal (learn more).